The Beasts: Production

 Sorogoyen reported that he would shoot the film "as a western".
 Filming began on 16 September 2021 and wrapped on 13 December 2021.
 Shooting locations included El Bierzo and inland Galicia.

 Release

-The Beasts debuted at the 75th Cannes Film Festival on 26 May 2022, screened out of competition in the Cannes Première section.
+The Beasts debuted in the 'Cannes Premiere' section at the 75th Cannes Film Festival on 26 May 2022.
 Distributed by Le Pacte, the film opened in French theatres on 20 July 2022.
 It also screened at the 70th San Sebastián International Film Festival in September 2022, as part of the 'Pearls' film slate.
 It was also selected in the 35th Tokyo International Film Festival's main slate (for its Asian premiere).
-Distributed by A Contracorriente, it was theatrically released in Spain on 11 November 2022.
+Distributed by A Contracorriente Films, it was theatrically released in Spain on 11 November 2022.
 By the end of the year, it had grossed €3.6 million at the Spanish box office, the 6th highest-grossing Spanish film overall.

-Latido Films licensed US rights on the film to Greenwich Entertainment.
-UK/Ireland distributor Curzon also nabbed rights to the film.
+Latido Films licensed US rights on the film to Greenwich Entertainment, which released it in limited theaters on 28 July 2023.
+UK/Ireland distributor Curzon also acquired rights to the film.